kamilc/email_verifier/README.md

 ## Usage

+To get info about realness of given email address, email_verifier connects with mail server that email's domain points to and pretends to send an email.

+Some stmp servers will not allow you to do this if you will not present yourself as some real user.
+So first thing you'd need to set up is to put something like this either in initializer or in application.rb file:

+    EmailVerifier.config do |config|
+      config.verifier_email = "realname@realdomain.com"
+    end

-Just put this in your model e. g:
+Then just put this in your model e. g:

     validates_email_realness_of :email